emer/axon/examples/urakubo/README.md

 In preparation for understanding DAPK1, here's a summary of the key AutoP dynamic on CaMKII, as summarized in above figure.
 First, T286 P and Ca/CaM binding are *separate processes* that nevertheless interact strongly.
 There are separate vars for for P, noP, and various levels of Ca/CaM binding.
 Further there is a "total activity" factor that integrates across P and Ca/CaM states, and yet another GluN2B binding function, so there are 4 primary dynamics:

+* **CaM** -- CaM is attracted to T286P and binds strongly to bare CaMKIIP (eq 9, Kf=8, Kb=0.001), but otherwise it takes Ca+ activation to bind to CaMKII (noP) (eq 5, Kf=8 -- only for N2B bound, otherwise inactive binding rates).

-* **CaM** -- CaM only binds to noP CaMKII, *except* for the very first binding to CaMKIIP (eq 9), which has a high Kf (8) and slow Kb (0.001).
+only binds to noP CaMKII, *except* for the very first binding to CaMKIIP (eq 9), which has a high Kf (8) and slow Kb (0.001).
 P *or* N2B is responsible for this high CaM binding, so eq 9 should apply to either case.
 Any N2B bound CaMKII (noP) should have same as 9 affinity.
 Also, T286P prevents further CaM binding (presumably the CaM is actually bound to T286?), and P also reduces magnitude of Ca binding to CaM (eq 8) but balances the Kf, Kb (both 1).
 Question: should N2B also induce same 8 dynamics in CaMKII plain case?

 * **Auto.K** -- determines rate of further AutoP, and it is a complicated function of current P and Ca/CaM binding.
 Critically, noP but Ca/CaM binding contributes positively to rate of AutoP -- not only P itself.
 And there is some "mass action" effect that is a function of any Ca/CaM or P state.
 More P does accelerate this function, but not massively so: if completely left alone and driven by constant Ca input, it accelerates, but PP1 quickly turns off.
 Also Ca/CaM unbinds with decent speed.